DrAlzahraniProjects/csusb_spring26_cse5140_team1/README.md

 # Comparative Implementation of Neural Networks, Evolutionary Algorithms, and Fuzzy Systems for Tabular Prediction

 💡 **Note:**
-If you are new to Neural Networks (NN), Evolutionary Algorithms (EA), Fuzzy Systems (FS), or NRP JupyterHub, review the course materials before you start.
+If you are new to Neural Networks (NN), Evolutionary Algorithms (EA), Fuzzy Systems (FS), or NRP JupyterHub, review the course **Guide** before you start.

+This project compares three different Artificial Intelligence methods to see how well they predict values from table-style data.

 ---